The constraints on the stochastic gravitational wave background from cosmic strings by an electromagnetic resonance system: Introduction

 The detection of the first gravitational wave (GW) event from the coalescence of a compact binary black hole system by the LIGO-Virgo Collaboration in 2015 \cite{ligo2017gravitational} marked a major milestone in the field of GW astronomy.
 Since then, GW astronomy has heralded an era of regular and routine observation of the compact binary coalescence (CBC) \cite{nitz20234}.
 In addition to those individually distinguishable CBCs detected by current ground-based detectors, a large number of CBC events with low signal-to-noise ratio (SNR) overlap and collectively form the most common type of stochastic gravitational wave background (SGWB) from astrophysical sources \cite{allen1999detecting,sathyaprakash2009physics,christensen2018stochastic,renzini2022stochastic,meacher2015mock,farmer2003gravitational}, which cannot generate gravitational waves in the GHz frequency range.
 The SGWB also receives contributions from cosmological sources \cite{caprini2018cosmological}, such as phase transitions \cite{witten1984cosmic,kosowsky1992gravitational,dev2016probing,von2020peccei,zhou2022gravitational}, cosmic strings \cite{siemens2007gravitational,damour2000gravitational,sarangi2002cosmic}, and inflation \cite{turner1997detectability,guzzetti2016gravitational} and other early universe phenomena.
 These processes can generate gravitational waves potentially observable in the GHz frequency range.

 In this paper, we focus on the SGWB generated by cosmic strings.
-As a kind of SGWB sources, the dominant GW emission from cosmic string networks originates from loop formation during network evolution, occurring through string self intersections and collisions \cite{sousa2020full}.
-These oscillating loops, produced continuously as the network fragments, act as continuous GW sources.
+As a kind of SGWB sources, the dominant GW emission from cosmic string networks originates from loop decay during network evolution, occurring through string self intersections and collisions \cite{sousa2020full}.
 The cumulative effect of the emissions throughout cosmic history generates a SGWB through incoherent superposition \cite{siemens2007gravitational,damour2000gravitational,vilenkin1981gravitational,vachaspati1985gravitational,damour2005gravitational,PhysRevD.81.104028}.
 So the study of the SGWB is crucial for providing unique insights into the early universe, fundamental physics, and astrophysical populations and processes \cite{wang2023probing}.
 Detecting and characterizing the SGWB can be meaningful to validate inflation models and explore the physics of the early universe \cite{christensen2018stochastic,caprini2018cosmological,kuroyanagi2018probing}.

 The SGWB from cosmic strings has an extremely wide frequency band ($10^{-18}$–$10^{10}$Hz)\cite{giovannini2009thermal,PhysRevD.67.104008}, so that it is included as a target signal in the science goals of all gravitational wave detectors, e.g., the extremely low-frequency ($\sim10^{-17}$Hz) CMB observatories (BICEP/Ali\\CPT), the nanohertz ($\sim10^{-9}$Hz) pulsar timing arrays (NANOGrav/EPTA/PPTA/CPTA), the millihertz ($\sim10^{-3}$Hz) space based detectors (LISA/Taiji/Tianqin), the ground-based detectors (LIGO/Virgo) at $10$–$10^{3}$Hz, For each detecor, the constraint on the cosmic string parameter-string tension ($G\mu$) has been estimated \cite{buchmuller2020nanograv,abbott2019search,ade2016planck,blanco2014number}.
 To further joint test cosmic string models across a broader frequency range, we propose to analyze the detectability of the SGWB from cosmic strings in the GHz frequency band and derive constraints on $G\mu$ in the microwave frequency band.
 That will complement existing limits and provide a more comprehensive probe of cosmic string scenarios.